 Dr Knoops and Dr Neumaier discuss how ALD can be used to grow various materials such as dielectrics on 2D materials and how it can also be used to directly (or indirectly) grow other materials.

-Prof. Daniel Neumaier is Professor for Sensor Systems and Scientific Advisor at AMO at the University in Wuppertal.
-He obtained a PhD in Physics from the University of Regensburg in 2009.
+Daniel obtained his PhD in Physics from the University of Regensburg in 2009.
 In the same year, he joined AMO GmbH and become the head of the graphene group, focusing on the exploitation of two-dimensional materials for electronic photonic and sensor applications.
 His expertise falls in the field of semiconductor processing, solid-state electronics and optoelectronic devices.
 He is the leader of the work-package on Electronic Devices of the Graphene Flagship (since 2013) and is coordinating the FET Open Project ORIGENAL.